 Buddhism is known in Thai as either ‘phootha satsana’ (พุทธศาสนา) or ‘satsana phoot’ (ศาสนาพุทธ), where ‘satsana’ (ศาสนา) means religion and ‘phootha’ (พุทธ) means Buddha.

 It is the most popular religion in Thailand, with over 94% of the population following its principles.
-Specifically, it is the Theravada school of Buddhism that is most often practised in the country.
+Specifically, it is the Theravada school of Buddhism that is most often practiced in the country.

 You can find whole markets dedicated to the selling of Buddhist charms and amulets.
 They are believed to offer protection and bring good luck to whoever wears them.
 You will often see people wearing multiple, large amulets around their neck too.

-As well as amulets, you may notice that some people have similar ‘tattoos’ on their body.
+As well as amulets, you may notice that some people have similar ‘tattoos’ on their bodies.
 These are known as ‘sak yan’ (สักยันต์) and are believed to be sacred.
 Some temples are home to monks who use a special type of stick made of bamboo and poke the designs into the skin.
-Afterwards, they say a prayer.
-After the ritual is complete, you are then said to have powers which can be re-empowered each year at a special ritual.
+Afterward, they say a prayer.
+After the ritual is complete, you are then said to have powers that can be re-empowered each year at a special ritual.

 Some temples in Thailand are very colorful and elaborate